faezs/opt-expect/README.md

 SGD is currently how concat does it, but there's also work ongoing on an implementation of [ADAM](https://arxiv.org/abs/1412.6980) so optimization works faster.
 This can be found [here](src/Adam.hs)

 There is also an abstraction for defining and running environments using [streamly](https://github.com/composewell/streamly) for generating streams of trajectories and calculating generalized advantage estimates on them in [Env](src/Env.hs).
+An example of how to build environments that are compatible with the constraints on the type signature of [runEpisodes](src/Env.hs#L133) can be found [here](src/CartPole.hs)

 ## Future Work